Optimal Acceptance of Incompatible Kidneys: Introduction

 Although similar problems have been studied in the context of liver transplantation \citep{alagoz2004optimal,alagoz2007determining,alagoz2007choosing,alagoz2010markov,kaufman2017living,batun2018optimal}, there are several major differences between liver and kidney transplantation.
 First, dialysis is an alternative option for ESKD patients, so the urgency may not be as severe (hence the patient remaining lifetime can be measured in months or years rather than in days), while liver transplantation is the only available therapy for end-stage liver disease (ESLD) patients.
-ESLD patients under urgent medical condition (i.e., those having high model for end-stage liver disease (MELD) scores) are prioritized in the liver allocation system, while the patient CPRA value and waiting time are the dominant factors in kidney allocation.
 Moreover, HLA incompatibility is a major barrier in kidney transplantation, but the effect of HLA incompatibility is unclear in liver transplantation \citep{mahawar2004role}.
+ESLD patients under urgent medical condition (i.e., those having high model for end-stage liver disease (MELD) scores) are prioritized in the liver allocation system, while the patient sensitivity level and waiting time also play an important role in kidney allocation.